Rancidification

 Rancidification is the process of complete or incomplete autoxidation or hydrolysis of fats and oils when exposed to air, light, moisture, or bacterial action, producing short-chain aldehydes, ketones and free fatty acids.

 When these processes occur in food, undesirable odors and flavors can result.
 In processed meats these flavors are collectively known as warmed-over flavor.
 In certain cases the flavors can be desirable, as in aged cheeses.

 Rancidification can detract from the nutritional value of food, as some vitamins are sensitive to oxidation.
 Oxidative degradation also occurs in other hydrocarbons, including lubricating oils, fuels, and mechanical cutting fluids.

 Pathways

-Five pathways for rancidification are recognized:
+Four pathways for rancidification are recognized:

 Hydrolytic

 Hydrolytic rancidity refers to the odor that develops when triglycerides are hydrolyzed and free fatty acids are released.
 This reaction of lipid with water may require a catalyst (such as a lipase, or acidic or alkaline conditions) leading to the formation of free fatty acids and glycerol.
 In particular, short-chain fatty acids, such as butyric acid, are malodorous.
 When short-chain fatty acids are produced, they serve as catalysts themselves, further accelerating the reaction, a form of autocatalysis.